-Kawasaki seems to have the entry level motorcycle class completely covered at all engine sizes with the Ninja 250, Ninja 300, and Ninja 400, as well as the naked counterparts and the many other offerings over the years.
+Kawasaki seems to have the entry-level motorcycle class completely covered at all engine sizes with the Ninja 250, Ninja 300, and Ninja 400, as well as the naked counterparts and the many other offerings over the years.

-Parallel two-cylinder engines are just simply very reliable and cheap to produce which no doubt makes them favourable engine choices for manufactures and their many lower to mid-sized motorcycle offerings.
+Parallel two-cylinder engines are just simply very reliable and cheap to produce which no doubt makes them favorable engine choices for manufacturers and they’re many lower to mid-sized motorcycle offerings.

-Parallel twins have L-twin like easy power and torque deliveries but arguably minus the nice sound of any 90-degree twin cylinder engine.
+Parallel twins have L-twin-like easy power and torque deliveries but arguably minus the nice sound of any 90-degree twin-cylinder engine.

-The latest Ninja 650 goes up against many class alternatives including Kawasaki’s very own Ninja 400, as well as the MT-07, SV650 and the class performance leader the Honda CBR650R.
+The latest Ninja 650 goes up against many class alternatives including Kawasaki’s very own Ninja 400, as well as the MT-07, SV650, and the class performance leader the Honda CBR650R.

 How does the Ninja 650 compare to the other competitors we have already tested?